ncmreynolds/serial2mqtt/readme.md

 mosquitto_pub -t dst/raspberrypi.ACM0/pinState -m 6,HIGH
 ```

+The example can also associate an input pin with an output pin and work independently of the MQTT server.
+This is designed for use in home automation and specifically designed so light switches etc. continue to function should the MQTT server or linux daemon fail.

-A real world example of configuring pin 6 as an output and then switching it high could be...
+A real world example of configuring pin 6 as an output and then configuring pin 7 that it toggles pin 6 could be...

 ```
 mosquitto_pub -t dst/raspberrypi.ACM0/pinMode -m 6,OUTPUT
-mosquitto_pub -t dst/raspberrypi.ACM0/pinState -m 6,HIGH
+mosquitto_pub -t dst/raspberrypi.ACM0/pinState -m 6,LOW
+mosquitto_pub -t dst/raspberrypi.ACM0/pinMode -m 7,INPUT_PULLUP
+mosquitto_pub -t dst/raspberrypi.ACM0/pinSwitch -m 7,6
 ```

+All this configuration is stored in the EEPROM of the Arduino, again for resilience in the case of a restart or power loss.
+The *state* of pins is not stored, to save wear on the EEPROM, only their configuration as input or output and whether one pin toggles anopther.

-The Arduino also reports back to MQTT in a different topic.
+The Arduino also publishes to MQTT in a different topic.

 ```
 src/<HOSTNAME>.<USB device>/pinMode  - On startup, once online the microcontroller informs MQTT of the 'mode' of each pin in the format <pin number>,<pin mode> where pin mode is INPUT/INPUT_PULLUP/OUTPUT